 This result is returned directly to the TRANSPOSE function:

-The Excel XLOOKUP function performs lookups in vertical or horizontal ranges.
-It is a more robust and flexible successor to older functions like VLOOKUP, HLOOKUP, and LOOKUP.
-XLOOKUP supports approximate and exact matching, and wildcards (* ?)...
+The Excel XLOOKUP function is a modern and flexible replacement for older functions like VLOOKUP, HLOOKUP, and LOOKUP.
+XLOOKUP supports approximate and exact matching, wildcards (* ?) for partial matches, and lookups in vertical or horizontal...

 Excel Formula Training